The cost of UX/UI design in Serbia

 asks the right questions at the beginning

-That is why the price often does not follow hours of work but the value of decisions made.
+That is why the price often does not follow hours worked, but the value of the decisions being made.
+Read what the collaboration process with a UX designer looks like.

 How the price of UX/UI design is formed